Use Custom Execution Environments with Oracle Linux Automation Manager

 Introduction

-Through the use of a custom execution environment (ee), Oracle Linux Automation Manager can leverage playbooks containing collections and other resources not available with the default olam-ee image.
+Using a custom execution environment (ee), Oracle Linux Automation Manager can leverage playbooks containing collections and other resources not available with the default olam-ee image.
 You build it using the Builder utility, store it on Private Automation Hub, and then pull it into Oracle Linux Automation Manager.

-So, how does that all work together?
+How does that all work together?

 Objectives

-In this lab, you'll learn how to:
+In this tutorial, you'll learn how to:

 • Push a custom ee to Private Automation Hub using a playbook